About us

 The gardens were designed to showcase our native Irish plants and trees in their full glory, with colour on display all year round.

 Between 1987 and early 2018, it was home to Stonewall Garden Centre, and from 2000 it was under the care of John's partner Paul Dreivers, a passionate gardener and grower of bedding plants who overcame many challenges in life, including the loss of his legs and most of his fingers to meningitis.
 Undeterred, Paul led the day to day operations within the gates, allowing John to continue his passion for garden design, creating multiple award-winning gardens around the country and care for his mother.
-Unfortunately, Paul passed away suddenly in January of 2018 and the gates closed.
+Unfortunately, Paul passed away suddenly in January of 2018, John retired and the gates closed.

 With a passion for organic food, nature, traveling, animals and people, Indra has brought her experience in both the tourism and the service industries with her, and Stonewall Gardens was (re)born.